electronut/ElectronutLabs-bluey/ota-prog.md

 * Once the zip package has been created, transfer the file to your mobile or save it to Google Drive.
 The file should be accessible from the smartphone.

-* Connect **bluey** to the PC.
+* Power **bluey** up.

 * Enter bootloader mode: Press SW3 switch followed by RST switch.
-Release RST switch.
-Once LED is red, release SW3 switch.
+(Hold both down.)
+Now, release RST switch followed by the SW3 switch.

 * Scan for bluey using nRF Connect or nRF Toolbox.
 The device should advertise as ***DfuTarg***